francoism90/dotfiles/README.md

 - <https://wiki.archlinux.org/title/Systemd-cryptenroll>
 - <https://community.frame.work/t/guide-setup-tpm2-autodecrypt/39005>

 To set up TPM2 unlocking, first, find the LUKS device you want to enroll.
 This is probably in `/etc/crypttab`.
-You can also use `sudo cryptsetup status /dev/mapper/luks*` to identify the device.
+You can also use `cryptsetup status /dev/mapper/luks*` to identify the device.

 Next, enable the required initramfs and kernel features.
 Note that the initramfs command below will overwrite any other initramfs changes you have made: